Expat Life in Barcelona

-For a list of doctors, medical centres and more, read our full length advice on health and healthcare, plus we also list several health practitioners and medical centres in our Services section, from English-speaking midwives to HIV testing clinics.
+For a list of doctors, medical centres and more, read our full length advice on health and healthcare, plus we also list several health practitioners and medical centres in our Services section, from English-speaking doctors to HIV testing clinics.

 Naturally there are a thousand other considerations and practicalities to take into account if you’re thinking of joining Barcelona’s expat community in the sunny Med.
 We’ll come back and update this page with some info on international schools, living costs, finding accommodation, including house-buying, and much more.
 In the meantime you might want to check out our the business directory where we have some handy information on everything from English-speaking doctors to accountants.